swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

 ```

-Even with three nodes this part can be hard to wrap your head around.
+Even with three nodes this part can be hard to wrap your head around how this works.
 There is a lot of mutating and recursing going on here.
+Personally I always have a hard
+time understanding this.
  In the table below the steps are (conceptually) laid out:

 | Iteration | parentDOMNode | vElement | Resulting DOM |
 | --- | --- | --- | --- |